CodeX-Academy-Official/mentor-wiki/kickoff.md

 # Learner Kickoff Call

 Please schedule a quick call with the learner to discuss the following points.
 You may need to take some notes for your own purposes.
-- Your role as a menåtor, resource, coach and cheerleader
+- Your role as a mentor, resource, coach and cheerleader
 - Learner’s responsibility to study independently.
 Mentor sessions are meant to supplement independent study.
 - Stay focused on competencies for each badge.
 Don't over-study or over-learn.
 Just-in-time learning.
 - How suggested learning works